 Public transport is a bit of a hassle but still viable.
 You can catch trains to Bankstown station from Lidcombe station, or Central station; from there, there are several bus services to the hospital.
-As a result, would definitely recommend carpooling with other students, or organising pick-ups from stations etc; those car rides will bring about some of the best times of your year.
+Would definitely recommend carpooling with other students, or organising pick-ups from stations etc; those car rides will bring about some of the best times of your year.